MMintzer/JavaScript-Learning/README.md

 # JavaScript-Learning

-Seeing if i can build a web application to interact with Riot Games' API using javascript
+Seeing if i can build a web application to interact with Riot Games' API using Node.js

-to run server: node server, default port is 43594
+to run server, cd into jleague and then: node server default port is 43594